Marvel Experience: Tour

 Each tour stop was slated to last between 17 and 24 days.
-The cost of each attraction location is estimated to be $2.5 million.
-However, this cost is offset by the sales of tickets, merchandise, and concessions from a rented 2-acre space.
-The attraction is capable of receiving no more than 10,000 visitors, and there will be scheduled entry times for attendees every seven minutes to prevent overcrowding.
+The cost of each attraction location was estimated to be $2.5 million.

 Hero Ventures

 Hero Ventures, LLC is an entertainment company that produces traveling shows.
 The company is based in Westwood, Los Angeles.

 Company history

 In 2009, Rick Licht started working full-time on a yet unnamed venture which was his and Doug Schafer's business idea that they had been discussing over the years.
 In 2011, Licht was joined by Schaer as chief operating officer and Jason Rosen as chief production officer.
 Hero Ventures first approached the National Baseball Hall of Fame for a dome show but was turned down.
 They then developed a new list of project partners that was topped with Marvel Entertainment, who agreed to a seven-figure licensing deal for the movable dome show, which brought on Michael Cohl and Jesse Harris to pay the upfront fee.

-Hero Ventures (HV) was formed into a Limited liability company on November 14, 2012 in Los Angeles by Licht, Schaer and Rosen.
+Hero Ventures (HV) was formed into a Limited liability company on November 14, 2012, in Los Angeles by Licht, Schaer and Rosen.
 Before the August 22, 2013 announcement of its first project, The Marvel Experience, the company received "A" round investment commitments from Steve Tisch, Roy P. Disney & Shamrock Holdings, Maurice & Paul Marciano, WWE, Vista Equity Partners president Brian Sheth, Ross Hilton Kemper, and Enlight Media to fund that project.
 This raised funding of $16.5 million allowing them to move into an office in Westwood, Los Angeles and start taking salaries.
-Additional funding came from advances on royalties from vendors and $10 millions from co-production partners with some partners taking profit participation.
+Additional funding came from advances on royalties from vendors and $10 million from co-production partners with some partners taking profit participation.
 With the announcement of Marvel Experience, several other IP holders started making inquiries about doing similar projects for their properties, but HV held off on additional attractions until its current project was shown a success.

 On October 10, 2014, The Marvel Experience tickets went on sale.
 In early December 2014, Magic Johnson was announced as an investor and member of its Board of Managers.
 A preview of the experience was scheduled for Phoenix from December 12-January 3, 2015, with an official premiere on January 9, 2015, in Dallas.
 They are no longer touring.